Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 What is illustration?

 Illustration visualizes a piece of a story.
-It presents a visual interpretation of a process, action, environment, and the like.
+It visually interprets a process, action, environment, and the like.
 What makes it different from pure art is the aim of communication: illustrations are informative and transfer a message.
-They are usually created for a purpose and integrated into the variety of published media both printed and interactive.
-Illustrations also successfully serve as decoration adding style to the environment or media it is applied to.
+They are usually created for a purpose and integrated into a variety of published media, both printed and interactive.
+Illustrations also successfully serve as decoration, adding style to the environment or media they are applied to.

 Benefits of illustrations for user experience